“You have no lived until you have done something for someone who can never repay you.” — Unknown

 In the Twin Cities metro area alone, over half a million people, or more than 20% of the population, are having to spend too much of their income on their housing — not leaving enough for other necessities like good nutrition, health care, transportation, advancing education or saving for the future.
 And the problem is growing faster in Minnesota than in any other state.
 This creates tremendous instability in our families, weakens our economy, and even impacts our health and ducational success.

-- There were 44 homes built for Habitat families in 2015.
+- There were more than 100 homes sold to Habitat families in 2019.

 - The median Habitat family income is $44,000.